compasjs/compas/docs/contributing.md

 be pretty straight forward to find a related function that is tested, and doing the same for the yet untested function.
-For new cases related to code generation, add the missing case in `gen/testing.js` and regenerate with `yarn lbu gen && yarn lbu lint`.
-Then run `yarn lbu coverage` again to see that the new case is not yet covered by tests.
+For new cases related to code generation, add the missing case in `gen/testing.js` and regenerate with `yarn compas gen && yarn compas lint`.
+Then run `yarn compas coverage` again to see that the new case is not yet covered by tests.

 ### Debugging tests